oracle/cloudtestdrive/AppDev/cloud-native/docker/docker-labs.md

 Let's actually push the images.

-Run the `buildStockmanagerPushToRepo.sh` script in the helidon-labs-stockmanager project directory, then once it's finished run the `buildStorefrontPushToRepo.sh` script in the helidon-labs-storefront project directory.
+10. Switch to the terminal for the **stockmanager** project directory

+11. Run the `buildStockmanagerPushToRepo.sh` script

+12. Once it's finished switch to the terminal for the **storefront** project directory

+13. Run the `buildStorefrontPushToRepo.sh` script

 <details><summary><b>Upload denied error?</b></summary>